Clearwater and Pensacola, Florida

 In such a small space, in order to make it work, we had a seating order.
 I sat behind Dad with Fifi in my lap.
 My brother Greg, who was ten, was directly behind Mama.
-Five-year-old Jeffrey was mashed in the middle while poor Julie seemed destined to live out her childhood in the "way-back" broken out in hives.
-They began to fidget and complain about the heat, so I tried to angle the tiny triangular back window to direct any poof of air our way, but that only blew dog breath in my face and I silently gagged.
+Five-year-old Jeffrey was mashed in the middle while poor eight-year-old Julie seemed destined to live out her childhood in the way-back broken out in hives.
+They began to fidget and complain about the heat, so I tried to angle the tiny triangular back window to direct any poof of air our way, but that only blew dog breath in my face, and I silently gagged.
 This was going to be another very long and cranky drive.

-Months after we had gotten settled into the motel manager's living quarters, the Beetle's engine caught on fire, leaving us without transportation.
-I had mixed feelings every time I passed the parking spot, once occupied by the matte-sky-blue bug, now a graveyard for its charred and dull, skeletal remains.
+Months after we had gotten settled into the motel manager’s living quarters, the Beetle’s engine caught on fire, leaving us without transportation.
+I had mixed feelings every time I passed the parking spot, once occupied by the matte-sky-blue bug, now a graveyard for its charred skeletal remains.
 That little guy was part of the family and had taken us on some memorable rides for over fifteen years.

 The thought of the donated car is exciting though because it is large enough for us.
 No more packing six people into a car really meant for two.
 It was humiliating to draw a crowd everywhere we went, the six of us a veritable clown show.

-Dad, having put his free car plan into place shortly after we arrived at the motel, as the Beetle became more and more unreliable, is the master of getting things for free so even though a car is the most valuable thing he has ever elicited; it was not that unexpected.
+Dad, having put his free car plan into place shortly after we arrived at the motel, as the Beetle became more and more unreliable, is the master of getting things for free, so even though a car is the most valuable thing he has ever elicited; it was not that unexpected.

-Within earshot of anyone who would listen...usually when he was drenched with sweat from his long walk home after classes...he had been hinting about the "car situation" and "THE VOICE OF THE LORD" telling him that he would have a larger car soon.
+Within earshot of anyone who would listen...usually when he was drenched with sweat from his long walk home after classes...he had been hinting about the “car situation” and “THE VOICE OF THE LORD” telling him that he would have a larger car soon.
 I have to wonder what else he said to finally convince Lois the motel maid and her husband Vern, to just give him the car.
-Dad's ploys are consistent so imagining the conversation is not the much of a stretch:
+Dad’s ploys are consistent so imagining the conversation is not that much of a stretch:

 Dad: “It is a beautiful day, thank you, Jesus.
 A little hot though,” as he pulls out the folded hankie he keeps in his pocket, blotting forehead sweat.